Shaghayegh-Abedi/DMN-prompting-project/README.md

    - Guides the LLM to extract inputs, evaluate rules, and generate responses.
 4. **Output**: A decision-specific feedback message.

-No manual prompt tweaking is needed, just modify the DMN file.
+No manual prompt tweaking is needed; just modify the DMN file.

 ---